IgorBuchelnikov/ObservableComputations/README.md

 ### Parallel computations in background threads
 In the previous examples, we saw how the computation is performed in one background thread.
 Using the dispatch methods described above, it is possible to organize computations in several background threads, the results of which are concurrently combined in another thread (main or background).

-### Using the *OcDispatcher* class
+### Using *OcDispatcher* class
-The class *OcDispatcher* has methods that you can call if necessary
+*OcDispatcher* class has methods that you can call if necessary

-* *Invoke* and *BeginInvoke* - for synchronous and asynchronous execution of a delegate in the thread of an instance of *OcDispatcher* class, for example, for changing the source data for computations performed in the thread of an instance of *OcDispatcher* class.
+* *Invoke\** - for synchronous and asynchronous execution of a delegate in the thread of an instance of *OcDispatcher* class, for example, for changing the source data for computations performed in the thread of an instance of *OcDispatcher* class.
+After calling *Dispose* method, these methods return without executing the passed delegate and without throwing an exception.
+Methods have *setSynchronizationContext* parameter.
+If you set this parameter to *true*, then the synchronization context corresponding to this call will be set for the duration of the passed delegate execution.
+This can be useful when using the *await* keyword inside the passed delegate.
+* *InvokeAsyncAwaitable* - these methods return an instance of *System.Threading.Tasks.Task* class and can be used with *await* keyword.
-* *DoOthers* - if the delegate passed to the *Invoke* or *BeginInvoke* methods take a long time when *DoOthers* is called, other delegates are called.
+* *DoOtherInvocations* - if the delegate passed to the *Invoke\** methods take a long time when *DoOthers* is called, other delegates are called.
 It is possible to set the maximum number of delegates that should be executed or the approximate maximum time for their execution.

-### Variants of the implementation of the IOcDispatcher interface and other similar interfaces
+### Variants of implementation of IOcDispatcher interface and other similar interfaces
 So far, we have used a very simple implementation of the *IOcDispatcher* interface.
 For example, this:
 ```csharp
 public class WpfOcDispatcher : IOcDispatcher